State Space Closure: Revisiting Endless Online Level Generation via Reinforcement Learning: State Space Closure

 \section{State Space Closure}

-To better understand the cause of recurrent patterns, this section firstly defines the notion of state space closure, analyses it theoretically, and then verifies its occurrence in practical implementation of EDRL on the widely used \textit{Super Mario Bros.} (SMB) benchmark.
+To understand the cause of recurrent patterns, this section defines the state space closure, analyses it theoretically, and then verifies its occurrence in the implementation of EDRL on the widely used \textit{Super Mario Bros.} (SMB) benchmark.